What Health Systems Need to Know About Capacity Optimization

 When patients search for care using everyday language like “sore throat” or “can’t sleep,” the system understands their intent and matches them to the best available option—whether that’s virtual care, Urgent Care, or a primary care appointment.

-This “front-door” approach to capacity management is exactly what Piedmont Healthcare achieved when they implemented DexCare.
-The team created a frictionless booking process that begins at the point of search and guides patients to the most available and appropriate care options.
+This “front-door” approach to capacity analysis in healthcare is exactly what Piedmont Healthcare achieved when they implemented DexCare.
+The team created a frictionless booking process with customizable workflows that begins at the point of search and guides patients to the most available and appropriate care options.

 The results: A “patient-first” approach to access, reducing time to appointment by 5 days and achieving a 50% conversion rate through cross-sell booking flows.

 DexCare shows patients open appointment slots across your entire network and automatically directs them to available providers when their preferred location reaches capacity.
-The platform displays alternatives across the entire network, so no appointment request hits a dead end.
+The platform displays alternatives across the entire network, surfacing available and hybrid care appointments, so no appointment request hits a dead end.

 When El Camino Health’s owned clinics reach capacity, patients are seamlessly directed to available slots within their Independent Practice Association (IPA) network.
 This prevents patients from encountering dead ends while supporting the broader physician community by filling open appointments across all affiliated providers.